Deutsch | • English

 Enigma's cryptographic key consists of the following parts:

-The first three make up the daily key, laid out in a code book and known to both sender and recipient.
+The first four make up the daily key, laid out in a code book and known to both sender and recipient.
 The wheels' initial positions were assigned individually to each message, and are called the message key.

 Being unknown to the recipient, the message key had to be included in the transmission and therefore, had to be encrypted itself.
 This was done using the common daily key as follows: